coolchyni/fpctoolkit/templates/unit-with-program/README.md

 - Unit creation with interface and implementation sections
 - Public procedure and function declarations
 - Using custom units in main program
-- Template variable substitution
+- Template variable substitution with project name

 ## How to Build and Run

-1. Build using the debug configuration
+1. Build using the debug or release configuration
-2. Run the compiled executable
+2. Run the compiled executable: `out/{{PROJECT_NAME}}`
 3. The program will demonstrate calling functions from the custom unit

 ## Learning Points